-Influenza pandemics often come in multiple waves.
-As the one wave subsides, public health officials have to decide whether continuing vaccination programs is warranted to prevent or reduce a subsequent wave.
+Influenza pandemics often come in multiple waves public health officials have to decide whether continuing vaccination programs is warranted.

 In a new study published in the November issue of the American Journal of Preventive Medicine, researchers report on a new computer model that can be used to predict both subsequent-wave mechanisms and vaccination effectiveness.
 They conclude that additional waves in an epidemic can be mitigated by vaccination even when an epidemic appears to be waning.